Friday, May 10, 2019

 They finally agree to a soccer game - winner gets all photos.
 How soccer became an integral part of the plot is beyond me.
 Like I said, the movie writes itself as it continues on.

-The humor doesn't rise above what the producers believed teens of 1980 would find funny - drugs, sex, and old people farting.
+The humor doesn't rise above what the producers believed teens in 1980 would find funny - drugs, sex, and old people farting.

-Mixed in are a few off-color ethnic stereotype quips.
-At other times, the humor is dry, forced, and predictable - i.e., a blind barber giving bad haircuts, a turd floating in a punch bowl.
+There are a few off-color ethnic stereotype quips mixed in.
+At other times, the humor is dry, forced, and predictable such as a blind barber giving bad haircuts, and a turd floating in a punch bowl - literally.

 And the plot, as simple as it is, is just everywhere.

-The entire movie reminded me of a high school play, written by high school students, all the way down to the dialogue, delivery, and acting.
+The entire movie reminds me of a high school play, written by high school students, all the way down to the dialogue, delivery, and acting.

-The humor barely tried to be genuinely funny.
-And the racial stereotype humor is just plain awful.
+The humor barely tries to be genuinely funny.
+And the racial stereotype humor is just plain awful, and that's not even because they're stereotypes.

 From what I've been told, some actors attempted to get their name pulled from the credits including actor Rob Liebman.
 He even threatened to sue to take his name off the credits.
 God bless them for trying to redeem themselves after what demonry they took part in.